 Just like your parents advised: always wander down strange alleyways!
 You never know what interesting bars you might find.

 Pivstro can be found in the southwestern part of the Pilsen city center.

 The bar has 10 taps of Czech beer, along with a bottle selection.
 Pivstro also has a full menu of pub food.

 There is a nice outside patio, which is a plus during the summer.

-Beer Factory is the only craft brewery in Pilsen’s city center, though there are a few other breweries just outside it.
+Beer Factory was the only craft brewery in Pilsen’s city center, though there are a few other breweries just outside it.
 They have actually recently relocated to Letiny Brewery for “temporary asylum” so their Pilsen brewery is no longer operating.

 In addition to these bars & breweries, there are a few other craft beer spots located around the Pilsen area.
 On the north side of the city, you’ll find Raven Pub Plzeň & Pivovar Raven.
 They also now operate Raven Pub City within Pilsen.
 You can also find their beers at some of the other bars on this list.
 Purkmistr is located south of Pilsen, and in addition to being a brewery, also has a beer spa on site.
 Beer spas are certainly an interesting experience.
 I was able to visit one at the Svachkova resort in South Bohemia.
 Pivovar Zhůřák, which opened in 2013, is located even further south of Pilsen, about 25 kilometers away.
 Their beers can also be found in the craft beer bars in Pilsen’s city center.

 The Czech Republic runs on beer, and nowhere is this more the case than in Pilsen.
 While Pilsner Urquell brings visitors to town, the craft beer bars & breweries that are popping up will ensure that the city’s ongoing beer future is bright.